Home » Las Vegas » Las Vegas Natural History Museum tickets

 Just between the Neon Museum and Old Las Vegas Mormon Fort State Historic Park in the Cultural Corridor.

-From the Sahara Station, Las Vegas Natural History Museum is 7.5 km (4.7 miles), and a taxi can help cover the distance in ten minutes.
+From the Sahara Station, the Las Vegas Natural History Museum is 7.5 km (4.7 miles), and a taxi can help cover the distance in ten minutes.

 The museum offers a free on-site parking lot.